Package 'markovDP'

 Description

-This function calculates the expected total reward for a MDP policy given a start state (distribution).
+This function calculates the expected total reward for an MDP policy given a start state (distribution).
 The value is calculated using the value function stored in the MDP solution.

 Usage